VisualDataWeb/WebVOWL/README.md

 WebVOWL [![Build Status](https://travis-ci.org/VisualDataWeb/WebVOWL.svg?branch=master)](https://travis-ci.org/VisualDataWeb/WebVOWL)
 =======

-After the release of version 0.4.0 this repository was ported from an internal SVN repository to Github.
-Due to cleanups with `git filter-branch` there might be some strange commits.
+This repository was ported from an internal SVN repository to Github after the release of WebVOWL 0.4.0.
+Due to cleanups with `git filter-branch`, the commit history might show some strange effects.

 Requirements
 ------------

-Node.js for installing the development tools and the dependencies.
+Node.js for installing the development tools and dependencies.

 Development setup